replicatedhq/replicated-docs/docs/reference/template-functions-config-context.md

 As a workaround, you can create a configuration item with `hidden` set to `true` to evaluate complex templates and render the results.
 Then, you can access the result using the [`ConfigOption`](#configoption) function.

-The following Config custom resource example demonstrates how to generate a CA, a cert, and a key using [Sprig](http://masterminds.github.io/sprig/) functions.
+The following Config custom resource example demonstrates how to generate a certificate authority (CA), a cert, and a key using [Sprig](http://masterminds.github.io/sprig/) functions.
 It also shows how to use a hidden `tls_json` configuration field that contains all the generated values in JSON format, and then reference the `tls_json` field in other configuration fields.

 **Warning**: Default values are treated as ephemeral.
 The following certificate chain is recalculated each time the application configuration is modified.
 Be sure that your application can handle updating these parameters dynamically.